 Cost: $85 per session | Camp Registration begins mid-February on www.rocketcitysewcial.com

 To pass along the knowledge of sewing to future generations so that the art of sewing will not be lost, to help children strengthen fine motor and decision making skills, gain real-life experience using math; including fractions and measurements, provide a creative outlet for artistic abilities, and to have sewcial time with other children.
 Also, we feel it’s a great confidence boost to be able to say that you created something with your own hands.

 What sets your camp apart from other area programs?

 We are one of only a few schools in town that teach the art of sewing from a true beginner level.
 We provide the students with everything needed for each lesson or project.
 Don’t have a sewing machine, no problem!
 We will provide you one during class.
 We also provide all fabric, notions, and supplies.

 Each week we have a different camp theme, so there is something for everyone.
 We will learn how to use the sewing machine from basic operation, to more advanced sewing as the student’s abilities advance, and as they gain confidence by creating something with their own hands.

 What protocols are you following for Covid-19?

 Our class sizes are kept small.
 Each child has their own table, sewing machine, and supplies which are sanitized after every class.
-Masks are required to be worn inside the building per state mandate and hand sanitizer is available for use.
+Masks are required to be worn inside the building and hand sanitizer is available for use.